 Benefits of Growing Corn

-There are many benefits to growing corn, including the fact that it’s easy and inexpensive to grow with a very low start-up cost.
+Growing corn has many benefits, including the fact that it’s easy and inexpensive to grow with a very low start-up cost.
 There is also an abundance of fresh produce you can eat from your garden – even if it seems like there is no space!
-You can use some of the corn to plant more, which yields a continual supply of fresh produce.
+In addition, you can use some of the corn to plant more, which yields a continual supply of fresh produce.

 Best Corn Seeds for Beginners to Grow:

-The first step to growing corn from seeds is selecting the right variety of seeds for your location, which will be determined by whether you want an outdoor or indoor grower and how much space in light hours you have available.
+The first step to growing corn from seeds is selecting the suitable variety of seeds for your location, which will determine whether you want an outdoor or indoor grower and how much space in light hours you have available.

 These seeds grow best in the southern states and require only 110 days to mature.
 They yield between 100-150 pounds of corn per acre, which is great for beginners because they are not as picky about seasonality or soil conditions, making them easier to plant.